 Living fabulously on your terms

 What do you want to achieve?
 Who do you want to be?
-What does successful living look like to you?
-Follow these four steps and download the great My Fabulous Life Worksheet to define living fabulously on your terms.
+What does a successful life look like to you?
+Follow these four steps and get the free Fabulous Life Worksheet included with the Fabulous Life Combo below to define living fabulously on your terms.

 Living fabulously on your terms, not living fabulously broke

 Want to know the inspiration for changing our tagline ‘Living Fabulously, Not Fabulously Broke?’
 Several months back, we were speaking at Prudential’s LGBT Financial Experience Symposium in Newark NJ.
 Prudential invited us to this one-night event to tell our story of getting into and climbing out of debt as a gay couple.